-The school semester has begun, PSL is back (can I get a hallelujah?!) and cardigans and Halloween have taken over my Pinterest feed, which means it’s officially time to schedule your Kansas City Senior Pictures!
-A few years back, I wrote a blog post highlighting the top five (in my opinion) spots for senior pictures in KC, and this year is the perfect time for a fresh take.
+School is out (for most) and there is a whole new class of seniors ready to emerge as the reigning upperclassmen…which means it is officially time to schedule your Kansas City Senior Pictures!
+A few years back, I wrote a blog post highlighting the best locations for senior pictures in Kansas City.
+As we welcome summer break, I think it’s the perfect time for a fresh take on my list.
 Without further ado, here is

 THE ULTIMATE LIST OF BEST LOCATIONS FOR YOUR KANSAS CITY SENIOR PICTURES

 The Crossroads District